Killing a Vortex: Definitions and preliminary results

+\paragraph{Paths, Transactions, and Societies of Bounded Depth.} In order to be able to apply our refinement strategy to a given vortex together with its infrastructure provided by the refined version of the GMST in \cite{kawarabayashiTW21quickly}, we require a particular situation for that infrastructure itself.
+To achieve this situation we will first apply a preprocessing step which allows us to ``push'' the infrastructure as close to the actual vortex as possible.
+For this, we need some additional terminology to handle large linkages between segments of a society.

-\paragraph{Paths, Transactions, and Societies of Bounded Depth.} If $P$ is a path and $x$ and $y$ are vertices on $P,$ we denote by $xPy$ the subpath of $P$ with endpoints $x$ and $y.$ Moreover, if $s$ and $t$ are the endpoints of $P$ and we have fixed an order of the vertices of $P,$ say $s$ is the first and $t$ the last vertex, then $xP$ denotes the path $xPt$ and $Px$ denotes the path $sPx.$ Let $P$ be a path from $s$ to $t$ and $Q$ be a path from $q$ to $p.$ If $x$ is a vertex in $\V{P}\cap\V{Q},$ then $PxQ$ is the path obtained from the union of $Px$ and $xQ.$ Let $X,Y\subseteq\V{G}.$ A \emph{$X$-path} is a path of length at least one with both endpoints in $X$ and internally disjoint from $X.$ In a society $(G,\Omega),$ we write $\Omega$-path as a shorthand for a $\V{\Omega}$-path.
-A path is a \emph{$X$-$Y$-path} if it has one endpoint in $X$ and the other in $Y.$ Whenever we consider $X$-$Y$-paths we implicitly assume them to be ordered starting in $X$ and ending in $Y,$ expect if stated otherwise.
+If $P$ is a path and $x$ and $y$ are vertices on $P,$ we denote by $xPy$ the subpath of $P$ with endpoints $x$ and $y.$ Moreover, if $s$ and $t$ are the endpoints of $P$ and we have fixed an order of the vertices of $P,$ say $s$ is the first and $t$ the last vertex, then $xP$ denotes the path $xPt$ and $Px$ denotes the path $sPx.$ Let $P$ be a path from $s$ to $t$ and $Q$ be a path from $q$ to $p.$ If $x$ is a vertex in $\V{P}\cap\V{Q},$ then $PxQ$ is the path obtained from the union of $Px$ and $xQ.$ Let $X,Y\subseteq\V{G}.$ An \emph{$X$-path} is a path of length at least one with both endpoints in $X$ and internally disjoint from $X.$ In a society $(G,\Omega),$ we write $\Omega$-path as a shorthand for a $\V{\Omega}$-path.
+A path is an \emph{$X$-$Y$-path} if it has one endpoint in $X$ and the other in $Y.$ Whenever we consider $X$-$Y$-paths we implicitly assume them to be ordered starting in $X$ and ending in $Y,$ expect if stated otherwise.